Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 Method Description

 Add - Adds an item to the object with the specified Key.
-Always added an Item with a Key-Value.
+Always adds an Item with a Key-Value.

 Exists - Verifies that the specified key exists.

-Items Return - an array of Item (Element) Values.
+Items Return - Returns an array of Item (Element) Values.

 Keys - Returns an array of Keys.